Skip to content

 Samples can be organized into projects for collaboration and grouping:

-Once assigned, the sample is visible to all collaborators on that project according to their roles.
+Once assigned, the sample is visible to all collaborators on that project according to their role.

 Samples in multiple projects